-Personal bankruptcy is a powerful tool that can be used to potentially save your home.
+Bankruptcy is a powerful tool that can be used to potentially save your home from foreclosure.

-Chapter 13 bankruptcy is designed to stop foreclosure and may provide you with the protection and relief you need to stay in your home and catch up on your past-due debts.
+Chapter 13 bankruptcy is actually designed to stop foreclosure and may provide you with the protection and relief you need to stay in your home while you catch up on your debts.

 How could bankruptcy help you?
-Get the facts by talking to a local attorney.
-Arrange a no-obligation consultation today by filling out the quick case review form below.
+Get the facts by talking to a local attorney today.
+Set up a no-obligation consultation today by filling out the quick case review form below.

 Home foreclosure is the process by which the bank or mortgage company that has a lien on a piece of real property takes that property back because the property owner hasn't complied with the terms of the mortgage agreement.
 Most often, this is because the borrower has fallen behind on payments.

 The exact foreclosure process differs somewhat from state to state, but the real problems usually begin when mortgage payments are 16 days past due.

 Although it is still possible to work out a repayment plan with the lender at that point, many homeowners do not.
 This may be because they're still in the midst of the financial difficulties that caused the past-payment, or simply because they're hoping things will get better with the next paycheck or the next month or some other change in circumstances.

 Unfortunately, many people delay too long while hoping for things to get better.
 If a homeowner has significant equity - usually at least 15 - 25 percent - in the home and is less than 90 days past due, there may be a variety of possible ways to stop foreclosure, including refinancing.